KesPatil/ALK_files_2021_PNAS/README.md

 ## Folders
 <p align="justify">
-F_unbiased: This folder has the input scripts required to perform Unbiased Molecular Dynamics.
-Please give few days.
-The external drive that has files is in my lab to which I have restricted access<br />
+F_unbiased: This folder has the input gromacs .mdp scripts required to perform Unbiased Molecular Dynamics and the active and the inactive structures of ALK <br />
-1.
+1. The equilibration and production procedure is as mentioned in the SI <br />
+2. The outpus (.cpt, .top, .tpr) were inputs to Metadynamics.
+The active and inactive ALK structures at 101 ns of MD simulation were chosen as reference in the Metadynamics run.
+These structures are included in F_metad as  active_wt_alk_CA_meta_min.pdb and  inactive_wt_alk_CA_meta_min.pdb <br />
 F_metad: This folder has the input scripts required to perform Metadynamics and also the output HILLS files <br />
 1. plumed.dat - a plumed script that needs to be run for performing Metadynamcs <br />
 2. active_wt_alk_CA_meta_min.pdb - the reference active structure, one of the two collective variables is RMSD from this structure <br />